freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

 Localization
 ############
-Freedomotic can detect your pc configuration and set the correct language.
+Freedomotic can detect your PC configuration and set the correct language.

-If it's not available or you choose the default value **auto** the software uses **English**.
+If it's not available, or the default value **auto** is chosen, the software will use **English**.

 .. figure:: images/jfrontend/localization/languages.png
     :width: 500px